curl/trurl/README.md

 ```

 Note that development files of libcurl (e.g. `libcurl4-openssl-dev` or
 `libcurl4-gnutls-dev`) are needed for compilation.
-Requries libcurl version
+Requires libcurl version
 7.62.0 or newer.